 Now add one or two cans of drained and well-rinsed black beans.
 Cancel your current instant pot mode and close the lid, remembering to also close the vent.

-Set to Rice mode (or manual-low pressure) and cook for the full 12 minutes suggested.
+Set to Manual-Low Pressure mode and cook for 12 minutes.

 Allow natural release for about 10 minutes after it’s done and voila!!
 You’re ready to eat some super yummy rice and beans!!
 Healthy, nutritious to boot!